 The financial chains you forge in your youth, are a heavy weight to carry into your golden years.

 … if you are under the age of 18.
 If you are older than 18, why are you still living with your parents, better still, why do you want to move back in with your parents ?
+Pretty sure your parents won’t say no to your request, but maybe they should.

 I grow weary reading these self-help articles for new grads (or worse 30 year olds who have dugg too deep a debt hole or young couples trying to “build up a nest-egg”) suggesting that your parents would love to open up their house to their adult children.
 We are talking about children who have lived away from home (for a while) that are now moving back home, to live with their parents, who have also enjoyed an empty nest (most likely).
 (I am not speaking of kids who need to stay with their parents due to disabilities or other issues similar to that, I am not that much of an Ogre).